Poland passes law that would cut off property claims - NewsBreak

 The United States had been pressuring Poland in hopes of stopping the legislation.

+The issue is one of several points of friction that have arisen or gotten worse between Washington and Warsaw since the Biden administration has been in office.
+Others points include differences over the Russia-to-Germany Nord Stream 2 pipeline and a proposed restrictive media law that also passed on Wednesday.

-"We are deeply concerned that Poland’s parliament passed legislation today severely restricting the process for Holocaust survivors and their families, as well as other Jewish and non-Jewish property owners, to obtain restitution for property wrongfully confiscated during Poland’s communist era,” U.S. Secretary of State Antony Blinken said in a statement.
-He urged Duda to not sign the bill into law or to refer it to Poland’s constitutional tribunal.
+In the U.S., State Department spokesman Ned Price said Wednesday before the bill passed: “We’re concerned by any steps that would impede the ability of Holocaust survivors and their families as well as other Jewish and non-Jewish property owners to obtain restitution or compensation for property wrongfully confiscated during Poland’s communist era.”

-Ilan Ben Zion in Jerusalem, Israel, and AP Diplomatic Writer Matthew Lee in Washington contributed.
+Ilan Ben Zion in Israel and AP Diplomatic Writer Matthew Lee in Washington contributed.